skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 curse that was killing the crops and draining the land of life, and then joined in a battle to prevent a single greedy nobleman for seizing control of the Island.
 Along the way they teamed up with Eomer and Endo and attained level 3.
-The Elves of Mar Talos joined in the battle to keep the island free.
+The elves of Mar Talos joined in the battle to keep the island free.
 This brought our first campaign to an end.